All Episodes

 When we leave the WHO, we don't become more able to sway public health policy and make the world a healthier place.

-We just give up our seat at the table, at the body where the world collaborates on addressing those issues.
+We just give up our seat at the table at the body where the world collaborates on addressing those issues.

-That's the most important thing that Trump did on day one.
+So in a way, I think that Alex has actually nailed it when he says that that's the most important thing that Trump did on day one.

 jordan holmes